sergiodxa/remix-utils/README.md

 #### Verify in the Action

-Finally, you need to verify the authenticity token in the action you received the request.
+Finally, you need to verify the authenticity token in the action that received the request.

 ```ts
 import type { ActionFunction } from "remix";